InstituteforDiseaseModeling/synthpops/docs/glossary.rst

         people in workplaces excluding teachers in schools.
 The school and workplace contact layers are mutually exclusive, someone cannot be both a student and a worker.

+    location
+        The context in which a set of synthpops input data parameters are valid.
+This is often geographic but could be administrative or specific to e.g. a sub-demographic within a geographic region.
+        Locations are organized hierarchically.
+Locations are defined by a location file.
+        Child locations can inherit input data parameter values from their parent location.

 .. _network theory: https://en.wikipedia.org/wiki/Network_theory